| |

 The following section provides best practices when using WTC:

-ON_STARTUP
+ON_STARTUP and INCOMING_ONLY.

 Configuring the Connections Between Access Points” in the WebLogic Tuxedo Connector Administration Guide.